Arduino-IRremote/Arduino-IRremote/README.md

 ### IRrelay
 Control a relay (connected to an output pin) with your remote.

+### IRremoteExtensionTest
+Example for a user defined class, which itself uses the IRrecv class from IRremote.

 # Compile options / macros for this library
 To customize the library to different requirements, there are some compile options / macros available.<br/>